 - Dependent Drinkers - Individuals that seem to just live at the bar fit this category.
 It could be the day, night, weekend, weekday, snowing, sunny, fall or summer and you will find them at their home away from home.

 So what do you think of this list?
 Do you fit into any of these categories?
-If you need help, please call our alcohol and drug rehab Columbus, OH facility.
+If you need help, please call our alcohol and drug rehab Charlotte, OH facility.
 Our programs will help you kick substance abuse for good.